MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

    *If you have Defender for Endpoint Plan 1, your initial setup and configuration is done.
 If you have Defender for Endpoint Plan 2, continue to the next step.*

-5. Configure endpoint detection and response (EDR) policies in the Endpoint Manager admin center.
-See [Create EDR policies](/mem/intune/protect/endpoint-security-edr-policy#create-edr-policies).
+5. Configure your endpoint detection and response (EDR) policies in the Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)).
+To get help with this task, see [Create EDR policies](/mem/intune/protect/endpoint-security-edr-policy#create-edr-policies).

-6. Configure automated investigation and remediation capabilities in the Microsoft 365 Defender portal.
-See [Configure automated investigation and remediation capabilities in Microsoft Defender for Endpoint](configure-automated-investigations-remediation.md).
+6. Configure your automated investigation and remediation capabilities in the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)).
+To get help with this task, see [Configure automated investigation and remediation capabilities in Microsoft Defender for Endpoint](configure-automated-investigations-remediation.md).

    *At this point, initial setup and configuration of Defender for Endpoint Plan 2 is complete.*